100 Years of racetrack legends: 1967 - 1976

 Daryl’s Joy

-The Stunning colt was purchased as one of a number of yearlings purchased for Malaysian clients by Michael Floyd, General Manager of Wrightson Bloodstock Ltd and was raced by Mr Robert Goh of Singapore and named after Mr Goh’s only son.
+This bargain colt was one of several yearlings purchased for Malaysian clients by Michael Floyd, General Manager of Wrightson Bloodstock Ltd, being eventually raced by Mr Robert Goh of Singapore and named after Goh’s only son.
+Breeder Walter Bellerby of Martinborough, in his first venture into thoroughbred breeding, purchased the mare Rutha to put to his local stallion Stunning, standing at Trevor Thomson’s Highway Lodge Stud in Greytown.

-Daryl’s Joy was named Champion 2YO on the New Zealand Free Hcp with 9st 12lb following wins in the ARC Eclipse Stakes (Gr.3), the WRC Wakefield Challenge Stakes (Gr.2), the Manawatu Sires Produce Stakes (Gr.1), the ARC Great Northern Champagne Stakes (Gr.3) and the ARC Ellerslie Championship Stakes (Gr.1), the last three in successive weeks.
+Trained by Syd Brown, Daryl’s Joy was named Champion 2YO on the New Zealand Free Hcp with 9st 12lb (62 ½ kg) following wins in the ARC Eclipse Stakes (Gr.3), the WRC Wakefield Challenge Stakes (Gr.2), the Manawatu Sires Produce Stakes (Gr.2), the ARC Great Northern Champagne Stakes (Gr.3) and the ARC Ellerslie Championship Stakes (Gr.1), the last three in successive weeks.

 Relocating to Sydney with trainer Syd Brown, Daryl’s Joy’s 3YO campaign began in Melbourne with a third in the VRC Ascot Vale Stakes (Gr.2), facing off against Vain who took his record to eight from nine.
-Daryl’s Joy then upset Vain in the MVRC Mooney Valley Stakes (Gr.2).
+Daryl’s Joy then upset Vain in the MVRC Moonee Valley Stakes (Gr.2).
 Two weeks later, however, Vain bounced back to beat him in the VATC Caulfield Guineas (Gr.1).
-A potential sale fell through so the1969 MVRC WS Cox Plate (Gr.1) was next and Daryl’s Joy easily defeated the other top class New Zealand galloper Ben Lomond then seven days later ran away with the VRC Victoria Derby (Gr.1) by three lengths.
+A potential sale fell through so the 1969 MVRC WS Cox Plate (Gr.1) was next and Daryl’s Joy easily defeated the other top class New Zealand galloper Ben Lomond, then seven days later ran away with the VRC Victoria Derby (Gr.1) by three lengths.

 USA beckoned and Daryl’s Joy, now a 4YO by Northern Hemisphere time, defeated the Chilean champion Cougar II in the Del Mar Invitational Hcp (Gr.2).
-At Santa Anita he won the Oak Tree Invitational (Gr.1).
+At Santa Anita he won the Oak Tree Invitational Stakes (Gr.1).
 In 1971 he raced just three times, winning the Arcadia Hcp (Gr.3) and the San Luis Obispo Hcp (Gr.2), both at Santa Anita.
-He retired having scored 16 wins and prize money of NZ$21,610, A$72,930 and US$192,775.
-He was inducted into the NZ Racing Hall of Fame in 2016.
-At stud in Florida, he sired 2 stakes winners.
-He died in 1987.

 1969: ZAMBARI (Lot 364)